DragonRidersUnite/book/src/01-hello-dragon.md

 ## Game Loop Explained

-There's a lot of magic happening if we can just write `def tick` and magically have a game.
+There's a lot of magic that comes from DragonRuby Game Toolkit, where we can just write `def tick` and magically have a game.
 What's happening is that DragonRuby Game Toolkit takes the code in `mygame/app/main.rb`, finds the `tick` method, and then runs a loop that calls it 60 times every second until the program closes.
 This loop is referred to as the Game Loop.

 When programming games, any number of things are happening at one time.
 Enemies are moving, images are being displayed, math is being calculated, input is being handled, etc. The loop runs over and over again, accounting for any changes in the state of the game.
 This is similar to how screens on devices work—they refresh so many times a second, so fast that it's barely perceptible to the human eye.